TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 You can use it as a *prototype* for a new Rhetos application.
-Aside from the project structure, please note the following key components that most Rhetos applications should contain:
+Aside from the project structure, please note the following key components that most Rhetos apps should contain:

 1. The build script `Build.ps1`, that does everything needed to produce the application binaries from the source:
    1. It checks for installed prerequisites (MSBuild, NuGet, database connection string, ...).